ClickCease

 Eddie Bauer and Disney Inclined Sleepers Recalled for Safety Issues

 About 24,000 inclined sleepers sold under the Eddie Bauer and Disney brand names are being recalled due to concerns that babies sleeping in them could roll over and suffocate.
-According to a Today.com report, the products being recalled include Eddie Bauer Slumber and Soothe Rock Bassinet and the Disney Baby Doe and Dream Bassinet.
+According to a Today.com report, the recalled products include the Eddie Bauer Slumber, Soothe Rock Bassinet, Disney Baby Doe and Dream Bassinet.
 So far, no injuries have been linked to these products.
-The companies say this recall is largely precautionary.
+The companies say this recall is mainly precautionary.

 Details of the Recall